 - 99% of people only see your posts in their news feeds.
 No one is really visiting your page, so make each post count.

 - Make sure you have a very recognizable profile picture.
-A logo works best here.
+A logo works best as a profile picture.

 - Don’t worry too much about your cover photo.
 Followers only see it as a post in their feed, so you could change it seasonally or once in a long while.